 You can start with A/B testing the game subcategory to answer the question “Should I develop a card game or a puzzle game?”
 This is the most general thing you can A/B test.

 Details can be validated too.
-For example, you can check which of the game features resonates better with your audience and once you understand them, get down to the development.
+For example, you can check which of the game features resonates better with your target audience and once you understand them, get down to the development.